Almost without question, there is a “character” on every team in the National Football League.

 — Chicago History ™️ (@Chicago_History) October 13, 2018

-He was added to a steadily growing roster of talented players.
+He was also added to a steadily growing roster of talented players.

 Along with McMahon in ‘82, Chicago had Walter Payton at running back and a number of solid athletes on defense.

-The player’s strike shortened the 1982 season, but McMahon played well despite the hiatus.
+The player’s strike shortened the 1982 season and McMahon played well despite the hiatus.

 He was named to several All-Rookie teams after throwing for 1,501 yards, nine touchdowns and seven picks.